 Creatine may positively affect body composition in older men, according to a 2002 study published in "Medicine and Science in Sports and Exercise."
 In this study, investigators tested 18 men between the ages of 59 and 73 who were told to complete a battery of tests over the course of three weeks while supplementing with either creatine or a placebo.
 The results of the study indicate that creatine supplementation significantly increases body mass, fat-free mass, and functional capacity in older men.

 Creatine appears to be safe for older individuals, according to a 2008 study published in the journal, "Nutrition Research."
-The investigators assessed the long-term effects of creatine supplementation on elderly individuals with Parkinson's disease.
+The investigators assessed the long-term effects of creatine supplementation on older adults with Parkinson's disease.
 The participants took 4 g of creatine daily for two years with no significant side effects.
 The most commonly reported side effect resulting from creatine supplementation was mild gastrointestinal distress.
 According to a 2007 review of creatine safety studies published in the journal "Sub-cellular Biochemistry," no significant side effects regarding creatine supplementation have been found.

 - "Medicine and Science in Sports and Exercise"; Creatine Supplementation Improves Muscular Performance in Older Men; Lincoln Gotshalk, et al.; 2002

 - "Journal of Applied Physiology"; Creatine Supplementation and Age Influence Muscle Metabolism During Exercise; Sinclair Smith, et al.; 1998